LispCookbook/cl-cookbook/lispworks.md

 - there are no plugins similar to ~~Paredit~~ (there is a brand new (2021) [Paredit for LispWorks](https://github.com/g000001/lw-paredit) or Lispy, nor a Vim layer.

 We also had an issue, in that the go-to-source function bound to `M-.` did not work out for built-in Lisp symbols.
-This is probably a free edition limitation too.
+Apparently, LispWorks doesn't provide much source code, and mostly code of the editor.
+Some other commercial Lisps, like Allegro CL, provide more source code

 The editor provides an interesting tab: Changed Definitions.
 It lists the functions and methods that were redefined since, at our choosing: the first edit of the session, the last save, the last compile.